cmu-mars/cmu-robotics/documents/p2-cp1.md

 be queried) that will be given by LL.
 We learn the function once at the beginning offline and then the online phase will be started.

-There are four test stages proposed for the evaluation of this challenge problem.
+There are three test stages proposed for the evaluation of this challenge problem.
 They are defined as follows:

-   1. A (no perturbation, no adaptation, no power model) so the robot does not have a clue to charge even when the battery goes below a threshold
+   1. A (no perturbation, no discovery/adaptation, no power model): The robot use a threshold to determine when to go to a charging station.
+The simulator uses the default power model to discharge and charge.

-   2. B (perturbation, no adaptation, no power model) so the robot does not have a clue to charge even when the battery goes below a threshold

-   3. B' (perturbation, adaptation, static predefined power model) so the planner uses an inaccurate model for planning an adaptation (We implicitly assume this is inaccurate.)
+   2. B (perturbation, no discovery/adaptation, predefined power model): The robot use a threshold to determine when to go to a charging station.
+The simulator uses a selected power model to discharge and charge.
+Also, obstacle placement and setting change as environmental perturbations are considered.

-   4. C (perturbation, adaptation, learned model) that the planner use for adaptation
+   3. C (perturbation, adaptation, learned power model): The robot adapt to the environmental perturbations using the learned power model.

-* The discharge and charge functions are what we mean by the power models.

-  These are linear combinations of polynomial features with three different variables and interactions between them.

-  More specifically, a power model is specified by the following general definition (formula): $f(o_1,\cdots,o_d) = \beta_0 + \sum_{o_i \in \mathcal{O}} \phi_i (o_i) + \sum_{o_{i..j} \in \mathcal{O}} \Phi_i(o_{i..j})$, where $\beta_0$ represents a constant term, $\phi_i (o_i)$
-  represents terms containing individual options, $\Phi_i (o_{i..j})$ represents terms containing multiple options.

-  Here, the parameters of the model (variables) are speed of the robot ($s$), Kinect components ($k$) and localization algorithms ($l$), therefore, $d=3$.

-* For example, consider the following function as a discharge function:
-  $f(s,k,l)=2+3*s+1.2*k+10*k*l$, this means that the battery of the robot will be discharge according to $b'=b-(2+3*s+1.2*k+10*k*l)*t$, where $t$ is the time unit.

-  In this discharge function, $s=1$ represent half speed and $s=2$ represents full speed, $k=1$ is the least accurate Kinect and less energy consuming battery while $k=5$ is the most energy consuming one (note we will implement 5 different Kinects that have different resolutions, etc), also 5 different localization where $l=1$ is the less energy consuming while $l=5$ is the most energy consuming one.

-  Therefore, we encode the values of each variables by $\{1 2 3 4 5\}$
-  sorted by least energy consuming to the most.

-  In this model, $k,l$ are interacting via the last terms in the model, also the coefficients of the model reflects the effect of each variable.
-Each of these variables could be a polynomial combinations of the three variables.

-  So, LL specifies the function with three variables by determining the coefficients and the terms of the model.

-* Specific to CP1 are `PARSING_ERROR` and `LEARNING_ERROR` that may happen
-  when something went wrong during the model parsing and model evaluation, or during the learning process, note that we have two separate packages for model parsing and evaluation as well as model learning.
-Model learning package use the parser to evaluate expression during learning, so the error might happen during the model evaluation (evaluating the expression of power model), or learning process.

 ### Formal specification of power models